Network setting

 • Windows: c:\windows\system32\drivers\etc\hosts

-You could edit this file and add entry like:
+You can edit this file to add an entry like:

 10.0.0.70 turing-cluster turing-cluster.local